JohnSnowLabs/nlu/docs/en/install.md

 Labs license,which will be installed to your Databricks cluster.
 A John Snow Labs Home directory is constructed in the distributed Databricks File System`/dbfs/johnsnowlabs` which has all Jars, Wheels and License Information to run all features in a Databricks cluster.
-**Only Licensed Libraries and Spark NLP** will be installed to your cluster, without the
+**Only Licensed Libraries (Healthcare, Visual, Finance and Legal NLP) and Spark NLP** will be installed to your cluster.
+The John Snow Labs Python libary will currently not be installed to your Cluster.

 | Databricks Auth Flow Method | Description                                                                                                                                                                                                                 | Python `jsl.install()` usage                                                                                                        |
 |-----------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------|